flyntwp/flynt-docs/tutorial/first-component/modify-data.md

 }
 ```

-To combine our text with the date, we will now need to make use of the `modifyComponentData` filter.
+To combine our text with the date, we will now need to make use of the `addComponentData` filter.

 **This is the last entry point where it is possible to modify the data of a particular component.**